wangshaonan/wangshaonan.github.io/_pages/about.md

   - /about.html
 ---

+### **About Me**

-I am an Associate Professor at the Institute of Automation, Chinese Academy of Sciences, Beijing, China.
-I have been working as a Research Associate at the Neuroscience of Language Lab (NelLLab) at NYU working with Prof. Liina Pylkkänen from 2021.11 to 2023.11.
-In June 2018, I received my PhD degree from the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), supervised by Prof. Chengqing Zong.
-Before this, I received my BS degree from Northeastern University in June 2013.
+I am an **Associate Professor** at the **Institute of Automation**, Chinese Academy of Sciences (CAS), Beijing, China.
+From **November 2021 to November 2023**, I served as a **Research Associate** at the Neuroscience of Language Lab (NelLLab) at NYU, collaborating with **Prof. Liina Pylkkänen**.
+I completed my **PhD** in **June 2018** at the National Laboratory of Pattern Recognition (NLPR), CASIA, under the guidance of **Prof. Chengqing Zong**.
+My academic journey began with a **BS degree** from **Northeastern University** in **June 2013**.

-My research focuses on 1) combining insights of cognitive psychology to build better natural language understanding models.
-I am interested in how to represent the meaning of language symbols, such as words phrases, and sentences; How to make the language model learn as efficiently as people; How to evaluate the performance of a computational model; etc. 2) Applying computational linguistic methods in studying psycholinguistics and cognitive neuroscience researches.
-Currently, I use computational methods to study human language representation and sequence learning.
-I am interested in how humans represent and store semantic concepts; how humans combine words to form more complex meanings of sentences; How humans learn and generalize from few examples; etc.
+### **Research Interests**

+My research centers on two primary areas:

+1. **Natural Language Understanding**
+   I aim to integrate psych and neuro linguistic insights into the development of more effective natural language understanding models.
+My interests lie in:
+   - Representing the meaning of linguistic symbols, including words, phrases, and sentences.
+   - Exploring how language models can learn as efficiently as humans.
+   - Evaluating the performance of computational models in language processing tasks.

+2. **Computational Linguistics in Psycholinguistics & Cognitive Neuroscience**
+   I employ computational techniques to:
+   - Investigate human language representation and composition mechanisms.
+   - Understand how humans represent and store semantic concepts, combine words to form complex sentence meanings, and generalize from limited examples.
+   - Develop brain-computer interface systems.

+### ✨ **Latest News** ✨

+I am thrilled to announce that **Jixing** and I will be hosting a symposium at **SNL 2024** titled "[Modeling linguistic processes through experimental and naturalistic designs](https://www.neurolang.org/2024/symposia/?id=5)." 🌟 Our invited speakers include **Nai Ding, Yanchao Bi, Yohei Oseki, Ping Li, Alona Fyshe,** and **Jixing Li**.
+We will explore the benefits and challenges of using controlled versus naturalistic stimuli and discuss the potential of computational models to deepen our understanding of linguistic processes in the human brain.
+Don't miss out—see you in **Bristan** on **October 24**! 🎉